scendejasm/dev-day-zoom-out/README.md

-# dev-day-zoom-out
-The Summit Dev Day repo
+# The Summit Dev Day repo